etjoy82/Recursive-Intelligence-Expansion/README.md

 ### Ethical Governance

 *Governance Models:* Developing fair and transparent policies through ethical simulations.
-[See it in action: ULAMP script (10 lines) here](https://github.com/etjoy82/Recursive-Intelligence-Expansion/tree/main/samples/ethical-governance.ulamp) designs an ethical AI policy, extended by community feedback—plain language recursion, amplified by expert systems like RUMIA GPT, as detailed in Volumes 0D and 0E.
+[See it in action: ULAMP script (10 lines) here (File)](https://github.com/etjoy82/Recursive-Intelligence-Expansion/tree/main/samples/ethical-governance.ulamp) designs an ethical AI policy, extended by community feedback—plain language recursion, amplified by expert systems like RUMIA GPT, as detailed in Volumes 0D and 0E.

 ### The Self-Driving Car